Unplanned Movie Review

-I’ve been following Unplanned since it was first announced.
+I’ve been following Unplanned movie since it was first announced.
 When I learned the behind the scenes story of actress Ashley Bratcher, I knew I had to see it.
 I was especially excited because two of the Unplanned actors are actors from our movies.
 Robert Thomason, who was Graduation Speaker in Summer of ’67, is Abby Johnson’s dad in Unplanned, and Stacey Bradshaw, who was Teen Rachel in Providence, is Karen, one of the pro-life volunteers.

 Stacey Bradshaw Unplanned